I love keeping pet mice and sharing care information with other rodent parents online.

 Mice claim territory.
 Throwing new mice into a pre-marked cage will start a fight.
 Instead, place them all together in a box.
 Mice jump and climb, especially young ones.
 Make sure the sides are about two feet tall and smooth.
 If the water bottle gets them high enough to jump out, stick it in a corner and put a sheet of cardboard over the top of that part of the box.

-No one has marked the box.
+Since no mouse has marked this box, none of them will feel territorial.
 Without territory disputes, the mice probably will be more interested in each other.

 Vanilla overpowers the individual scents of each mouse.
 If all the mice smell identical, we've been told, they will accept each other as friends.